15 years of the Backbench Business Committee

 (These figures exclude bills introduced under a Ways and Means Resolution, see below, and hybrid bills.)

-Under the Standing Order, proceedings lapse on bills that have not received Royal Assent within twelve months of their original introduction.
-However, the Standing Order does allow the period to be extended: these provisions have been used in connection with nine bills.
+Under the standing order, proceedings lapse twelve months after a bill’s original introduction.
+However, the standing order does allow the period to be extended: these provisions have been used in connection with 14 bills.

 This research briefing also provides examples of the form of words used in carry-over motions.